xentror/magic_hardware/Logisim_Designs/Readme.md

 The purpose of this logisim design was to learn how is working/ design a simple 8bits CPU.

-This CPU has 3 clock Cycle Instruction drive by a ring counter, wich switches states each time time main clock tick.
+This CPU execute an instruction in 3 Clock Ticks, driving by a ring counter, wich switches states each time time main clock tick.

 This CPU is based on the Havard model, with the Data Memory and Program